jj-zhu/jj-zhu.github.io/research.md

 published: true
 ---

 My main interests have been in the intersection of three technical fields: optimization, dynamical systems and control, and machine learning, underpinned by principled applied math.
-One of my recent focuses is on data-driven robust optimization and control using tools such as functional analysis, principled learning, and kernel methods.
-I believe mathematical optimization, e.g., modern stochastic and nonlinear programming, could play an interesting role in many cutting-edge applications such as large-scale robust machine learning and data-driven robust control.
+One of my recent focuses is on data-driven robust optimization and control using tools such as functional/numerical analysis, principled machine learning and kernel methods.
+I believe mathematical optimization, such as modern stochastic and nonlinear programming, could play an important role in many cutting-edge applications such as large-scale machine learning and data-driven robust control.

 ### Papers
+**Shallow Representation is Deep: Learning Uncertainty-aware and Worst-case Random Feature Dynamics**.
+Diego Agudelo-Espana, Yassine Nemmour, Bernhard Schölkopf, Jia-Jie Zhu. working paper.

 **From Majorization to Interpolation: Distributionally Robust Learning using Kernel Smoothing**.
 Jia-Jie Zhu,  Yassine Nemmour, Bernhard Schölkopf, 2021. [paper](https://arxiv.org/abs/2102.08474) [code (coming soon)]()